 General Examinations.
 After the satisfactory completion of two years of full-time study, the modern language requirements, the coursework outside the specialization, and the second year review, a student prepares for the General Examinations.
 PhD students must take their Generals by the end of their third year.
-All PhD students take a Theory and Methods in the Study of Religion general exam.
+All PhD students take a general axam in Theory and Methods in the Study of Religion.
 Three additional exams are arranged according to a student's context of study and specialization.

 The Dissertation.
 Within 12 months of passing the General Examinations, all candidates must submit a written dissertation prospectus of not more than 3,000 words (plus bibliography), formulating a dissertation project.
 Upon formal approval of the prospectus, the student commences the writing of the dissertation.
 The length of the dissertation is limited to 300 pages.
 Once the dissertation is completed and approved by the adviser, the degree candidate is examined orally by a committee of at least three faculty readers, two of whom must be members of the Faculty of Arts and Sciences.

 - Post-WWII American Judaism: How Judaism Became an American Religion